11 Ways to Simplify Goals So You Actually Achieve Them

 Keep writing goals down, especially as they evolve, and note successes and quick wins!
 Studies show that productivity greatly increases with writing things down.
 This simple step can make such a difference in reaching goals.

 Visit the local library, look up blogs, websites, speakers, books on your goal topic.
 Want to change jobs?
 Improve your marriage/ relationship?
 Travel more?
 Lose weight?
-There are tons of books on these topics.
+Organize your home?
+There are tons of books, podcasts and blogs on these topics.
 A library catalog or Amazon search will give you many book choices.
-Google will help you find bloggers, magazines and speakers.
+Google will help you find newsletters, articles and speakers.
 Only follow accounts on Instagram that serve your goals well.

 Yes, give yourself a pat-on-the-back reward.
 Kids respond well to this type of motivation why shouldn’t adults?
 When my daughter completes a week of reading club homework she gets a pencil and eraser from her teacher and she loves this.
 We can simplify our goals by acknowledging we actually reached them!
 Small wins count too.
 Completed a week’s worth of meal prepping?
 You’ve earned a small treat.
 Finished a chapter of your book?
 Cheers with a glass of wine.
 Cleaned out one section of your garage?
 Enjoy a nap.